insidewhy/munamuna/readme.md

 ```

 In the above examples it can be seen that the `[spy]` accessor can be used on both `mocked.fun` and `mocked.fun[returnsSpy]`, either can be useful depending on the context.
-From the above examples it may be noticed that the latter leads to shorter code when `automock` is used to build a return path and the former leads to shorter code in all other cases.
+From the above examples it may be noticed that the latter leads to shorter code when `munamuna` is used to build a return path and the former leads to shorter code in all other cases.

 The following spy methods are also supported: